TashingaChiyangwa/weatherwise-tashinga-chiyangwa/README.md

 ---

-## 🚀 How to Use This Template

-1. Click **"Use this template"** on GitHub to create your own copy.
-2. Rename your repository to something like `weatherwise-jane-doe`.
-3. Clone it and start developing in `starter_notebook.ipynb`.

 ---

 ## 📁 Folder Structure

 - `weatherwise_Tashinga_Chiyangwa.ipynb` — Main notebook where l built my project.
-- `ASSIGNMENT.md` — Full assignment specification.
+- `TashingaChiyangwaWeatherWiseApplication` — Full assignment code (Google Colab)
 - `Reflection/` — This section contains a written reflection on the assignment.
 - `Checklist/` — This `.md` file contains all items required in the assignment.
 - `ai-conversation/` — This folder contains my 5 `.txt` AI conversations :